I Am Unfit to See Christ

 It was when Sermons and Fellowship on Entry Into Life 1-3 were issued.
 After listening to the first volume of fellowship, I felt that the man used by the Holy Spirit spoke very well.
 When I heard Christ’s fellowship in the second volume, at the time I didn’t know it was His fellowship; I surmised this was probably a leader under the man used by the Holy Spirit, and especially when Christ fellowshiped about the issue of how to view knowledge, I didn’t hear a very enthusiastic reaction from my brothers and sisters, so I was certain my guess was correct.
 I felt that speaker didn’t speak as well as the man used by the Holy Spirit, so I wasn’t listening carefully.
 When hearing the third volume, after the fellowship by the man used by the Holy Spirit, I heard Christ say, “About the brother’s fellowship just now…” and I was even more certain that this speaker must be a leader under the man used by the Holy Spirit, because in the world, leaders always speak first, and their subordinates speak afterward.
 So I hit the button and turned off the player, thinking, “I’ll listen to this later when I have time.”
 On the day I learned from my leader that it was actually Christ’s fellowship, I was shocked, and finally listened seriously to every word of the sermon.

-After that, I began to reflect: Why did I yearn so to hear the fellowship of Christ myself, yet when He spoke to us, I couldn’t recognize the?
-I began to read the words of God pertaining to my state and saw the following passage: “All men wish to see the true countenance of and all desire to be with Him.
+After that, I began to reflect: Why did I yearn so to hear the fellowship of Christ myself, yet when He spoke to us, I couldn’t recognize the voice of God?
+I began to read the words of God pertaining to my state and saw the following passage: “All men wish to see the true countenance of Jesus and all desire to be with Him.
 I believe that not one of the brothers or sisters would say that he or she is unwilling to see or to be with Jesus.
 Before you have seen Jesus, that is, before you have seen the incarnate God, you are likely to entertain all sorts of ideas, for example, about Jesus’ appearance, His way of speaking, His way of life, and so on.
 However, once you have really seen Him, your ideas will swiftly change.
 Why is this?
 Do you wish to know?
 While it is true that man’s thinking cannot be overlooked, it is even more intolerable for man to alter the substance of Christ.
 You regard Christ as an immortal or a sage, but no one regards Christ as a mortal man with divine substance.
 Therefore, many of those who yearn day and night to see God are actually enemies of God and are incompatible with Him.
 Is this not a mistake on the part of man?
 Even now you still think that your belief and loyalty are enough to make you worthy of seeing the countenance of Christ, but I exhort you to equip yourselves with more things that are practical!
 This is because in the past, present, and future, many of those who come in contact with Christ have failed or will fail; they all play the role of the Pharisees.
 What is the reason for your failure?
 It is precisely because there is in your notions a God who is lofty and deserving of admiration.
-But is not as man wishes.
+But the truth is not as man wishes.
 Not only is Christ not lofty, but He is particularly small; not only is He a man, but He is an ordinary man….
 And this being so, people treat Him as they would an ordinary man; they do as they please when they are with Him….
 You take the Christ that has already come for an ordinary man and His word for that of an ordinary man.
 For this reason, you have not received anything from Christ, and have instead completely exposed your own ugliness to the light” (“Those Who Are Incompatible With Christ Are Surely Opponents of God” in The Word Appears in the Flesh).
 I held myself up against God’s words, and then I thought of how my own corrupt disposition and ugliness had manifested when I heard Christ’s fellowship.
 I realized that I believed in Christ but I didn’t understand His essence, didn’t understand His being humble and hidden, had too many notions and imaginings regarding Christ, and that my perspective on things was absurd.
 In my notions and imaginings, other than those brothers and sisters with immediate access to Him, others could not possibly hear Christ’s fellowship with their own ears.
 I imagined that Christ’s fellowship would be accompanied by Christ publicly announcing His identity and that it would be spoken in a voice different from others with many elegant turns of phrase, like some kind of extraordinary man.
 Christ’s fellowship, I imagined, would be accompanied by the excited, passionate cheers of my brothers and sisters; and if it was the man used by the Holy Spirit and Christ speaking in turn, then Christ would speak first, and the man used by the Holy Spirit would speak last.
 I delimited the work and words of Christ within the boundaries of my notions and imaginings, because I imagined Christ in a particular way.
 When the facts were at odds with these notions and imaginings of mine, I denied the truth of Christ being God incarnate and within my heart did not treat Him like God.
 Instead, I treated Christ as an ordinary person and Christ’s words as those of an ordinary person.
 While others gained much from Christ’s fellowship, I gained nothing, and instead completely exposed my satanic face of being arrogant, conceited, and truth-despising, and made myself one who rejects and resists Christ.

 Later, I saw in God’s word: “You always wish to see Christ, but I urge you not to hold yourselves in such high esteem; everyone may see Christ, but I say no one is fit to see Christ.
 Because the nature of man is filled with evil, arrogance, and rebellion, at the moment you see Christ, your nature will destroy you and condemn you to death” (“Those Who Are Incompatible With Christ Are Surely Opponents of God” in The Word Appears in the Flesh).
 “You are not devout in facing the truth, much less do you yearn for the truth.
 You merely study blindly and wait nonchalantly.
 What can you gain from studying and waiting like this?
 Can you receive the personal guidance of God?
 If you cannot discern the utterances of God, how are you qualified to witness the appearance of God? … Only those who can accept the truth can hear the voice of God, and only such people are qualified to witness the appearance of God” (“The Appearance of God Has Brought a New Age” in The Word Appears in the Flesh).
 God’s words cut me to the heart and made me further understand that I couldn’t discern God’s voice because I was too arrogant and too snobbish, too easily tempted to listen carefully and nod in agreement with those who have position and status, while I looked down upon those who I felt lacked position or status, such that even if they spoke the truth I wouldn’t accept it.
 When I listened to fellowship I was not focused on the truth, or gaining edification myself, and instead devoted my mind to speculation and scrutiny, analyzing what kind of person the speaker was.
 I revealed nothing but corruptness and rebelliousness, notions and imaginings.
 Someone as arrogant, rebellious, and lacking love of the truth as me, someone without a shred of piety or yearning before the truth as me, how could I possibly hear and know the voice of God?
 How was I fit to see Christ?